vishking741/CUDA_GEMM/README.md

 - GPU Time (float4 + tiling only): 5.02541 ms
 Extends tiling with `float4` vectorized loads and per-thread multiple outputs, reducing instr by manual loop unrolling and improving speed

-### Note : CPU times are have too much variations bcoz of online Google colab usage
+### Note :
+- CPU times are having too much variations bcoz of online Google colab usage
+- also GPU will have even much more faster processing , becuase i used CUDA API's for time calc not the profiling tool